ninezerozeronine/groundtruths/docs/contact.md

 It would be great to share theories about the things people have left behind!
 Help with deciphering tricky handwriting is also always welcome :).

 I'm afraid I'm not accepting submissions in case you've seen anything you'd like to add here.
-I'd encourage you to share it yourself on Twitter or Instagram!
+I'd encourage you to share it yourself!

 You can find contact links in the footer of every page.